pitastrudl/wekanwiki/Install.md

 ### Install MongoDB

-In order to run Libreboard you need to have MongoDB installed.
+In order to run Wekan you need to have MongoDB installed.
 You can either install your distributions package, if they offer any or see the [MongoDB website] how to install it.

-### Download and build Libreboard
+### Download and build Wekan
-First we need to get the latest version of Lireboard and change to the cloned folder:
+First we need to get the latest version of Wekan and change to the cloned folder:

 ```sh
 git clone https://github.com/libreboard/libreboard.git && cd libreboard